 Over the last few years Cass’ work has become increasingly concerned with environmental issues related to water.
 From explorative works created in drought-zones, to illustrative projects focussed on flooding.
-His current works refer to rising sea levels, and in this exhibition Cass is looking specifically at coastal change.
+His current works refer to rising sea levels, and in this project Cass is looking specifically at coastal change.
 The coastline is one of the first casualties of rising seas.
 In Scotland, we may think of sea rise as an issue lapping at the feet of others – a far off, foreign concern – but this phenomenon will soon become local to us all.

 Calleja takes a more anthropological approach to the project, discussing the links between the appearance of objects and their essence.
 During a recent An Talla Solais residency, Calleja worked on the series Imcaqlaq; a set of works that would be vital to the curation of this exhibition not just because they deal with the found object but also because these pieces heighten the importance of the peripheral in art.